diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

 ## `reference.conf` (`schedoscope-transformation-oozie`)

-If you use Oozie transformations, you likely want to set up concurrency and the Oozie server URL.
+If you use Oozie transformations, you will likely want to set up concurrency and the Oozie server URL.
 Here is the `reference.conf` with the default configs for Oozie:

     #
     # Oozie transformation settings